mohamedyd/awesome_resources/ml-courses.md

 ## Large Language Models

+* [State of GPT by Andrej Karpathy](https://build.microsoft.com/en-US/sessions/db3f4859-cd30-4445-a0cd-553c3304f8e2): Learn about the training pipeline of GPT assistants like ChatGPT, from tokenization to pretraining, supervised finetuning, and Reinforcement Learning from Human Feedback (RLHF).
+Dive deeper into practical techniques and mental models for the effective use of these models, including prompting strategies, finetuning, the rapidly growing ecosystem of tools, and their future extensions.

 * [LLM Bootcamp - Spring 2023 The Full Stack](https://www.youtube.com/playlist?list=PL1T8fO7ArWleyIqOy37OVXsP4hFXymdOZ): The course teaches you launching your first LLM app, foundational knowledge for LLMs, performing knowledge retrieval, and deploying these models to production.

 * [ChatGPT Prompt Engineering for Developers by Andrew Ng and Isa Fulford](https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/): Learn prompt engineering best practices for application development